PgBiel/typst-tablex/README.md

 Additionally, built-in Typst tables have support for features which weren't previously available within tablex, such as **repeatable table footers** (through `table.footer` and `grid.footer`).

-Therefore, **for the vast majority of use cases, you will no longer need to use this library.** However:
+Therefore, **for the vast majority of use cases, you will no longer need to use this library.**

+There are a few observations:

 1. **Tablex will still receive updates over time** with extra features.
-In the next version (tablex 0.1.0), there will be **support for CeTZ integration**, which will allow you to easily annotate your tables using CeTZ (e.g. draw arrows between cells).
-If you're interested in such features, then tablex might still be useful for you!
+In the next version (tablex 0.1.0), there will be **support for CeTZ integration**, which will allow you to easily **annotate your tables** using CeTZ (e.g. draw arrows between cells).
+If you're interested in such features, then tablex might still be useful for you in the future!
-2. **Not _all_ tablex features are present in built-in tables, at least yet.** Therefore, you might still have to use tablex depending on your use case.
+2. **Not _all_ tablex features are present in built-in tables, at least yet.** Therefore, **if you happen to use the features listed below, you might still have to use tablex** depending on your use case.
 It is expected, however, that built-in tables will eventually have support for most of the missing features in future Typst releases.
 Here's a non-exhaustive list of them:
    1. Built-in tables do not yet have the ability to expand table lines by some arbitrary length.
    2. The tablex `fit-spans` option, through which colspans and rowspans don't cause `auto`-sized columns and/or rows to expand, is not yet supported in built-in tables.
    3. Built-in repeatable table headers currently always repeat in all pages, whereas you can define in which pages a tablex header should be repeated.
-3. **Regarding sponsorships:** The tablex author, [@PgBiel](https://github.com/PgBiel), has also been responsible for upstreaming the various tablex features to built-in tables.
-Therefore, any future sponsorships will go not only towards extended maintenance of tablex, but also towards future work on built-in tables and other general contributions to the Typst ecosystem!
+3. **Regarding sponsorships:** Any future sponsorships to the tablex author, [@PgBiel](https://github.com/PgBiel), who was also responsible for upstreaming the various tablex features to built-in tables, will go not only towards extended maintenance of tablex, but also towards other general contributions to the Typst ecosystem and his other open-source contributions!
 More information here: https://github.com/sponsors/PgBiel/

 If there any questions, feel free to open a thread in the `Discussions` page of this repository, or ping the author on Discord.
 Thanks to everyone who supported me throughout tablex's development and the upstreaming process.
 I hope you enjoy the new update, and have fun with tables! 😄